mac-can/RusokuCAN.dylib/README.md

 as well as my beloved CAN utilities [`can_moni`](#can_moni) and [`can_test`](#can_test), and some C/C++, Swift, and Python example programs.

+_CAN API V3_ is a wrapper specification to have a uniform CAN Interface API for various CAN interfaces from different vendors running under multiple operating systems.
+See header file `CANAPI.h` for the CAN API V3 wrapper specification.

 ### TouCAN API